 Cognitive tests, on the other hand, are used to measure the competence level of the candidates in a specific area.

-Roles For Which Psychometric Tests Should be Used
+Roles for which Psychometric Test Should be Used?

-Psychometric tests should be used for jobs that require highly competent people and require some skills.
-Psychometric tests are the way to go especially when there is a large pool of candidates.
+Psychometric test should be used for jobs that require highly competent people and require some skills.
+These tests are the way to go especially when there is a large pool of candidates.

 Higher position job roles require a close inspection of the candidates’ skill level and competency.
-Psychometric tests play a major role therein determining whether the candidate is a good fit or not.
+Psychometric test play a major role therein determining whether the candidate is a good fit or not.

-Any technical job profile should have a psychometric test as it is the only best way to assess their competency.
+Any technical job profile should have a psychometric assessments as it is the only best way to assess their competency.

 You can use psychometric tests for the following job profiles-